pavanbadempet/pavanbadempet.github.io/_works/MartinFord.md

 type: image
 image: assets/img/works/martinford.png
 ---
-The Beginning of the End Rise of Novas
+Martin Ford: The Beginning of the End Rise of Novas (WIP)
-Book: WIP